hosseinmd/react-principal/readme.md

 export default () => {
   const storeRef = useRef();
-  // you can save ref in global place for access to state and dispatch out of children components.
+  // you can save ref in global place for access to state and dispatch out of children components like `storeRef.current.state`
   // Doesn't need middleWare like redux, storeRef working vary well

   useEffect(() => {